tommasodeangeli97/DroneSimulation3_arp/README.md

 # DroneSimulation3_arp
-The third Advanced and Robotics Programming assignament:  is a drone simulator implemented totally in c language and controllable in forces, the window is created using the *ncurses* library, in the environment random targets and obstacles spawn communicating to the server trhough sockets, the obstacles create a repulsive force, the *SCORE* is a funtion of how many targets and obstacles are encountered by the drone.
+The third Advanced and Robotics Programming assignament:  is a drone simulator implemented totally in c language and controllable in forces, the window is created using the *ncurses* library, in the environment random targets and obstacles spawn communicating to the server through sockets, the obstacles create a repulsive force, the *SCORE* is a funtion of how many targets and obstacles are encountered by the drone.
 The drone is controlled by key inputs that change the total force applied to the drone.

 ## Description
-The program is composed by seven different processes that cooperate in real time and share information using mostly pipes but also shared memory and files.
+The program is composed by eight different processes that cooperate in real time and share informations.

+The communication between the `server` and `target` and between the `server` and the `obstacles` is implemented using socket; the communication between the server, the drone and the keyboard is implemented using pipes and shared memory.

 The final result gives to the user the possibility to move a drone in a free environment where the friction force, the forces intruduced to control it and the obstacles' repulsive forces are acting.
 Furthermore the drone is unable to go out the screen.